 Another argument is that advertising is targeted to the US and that advertisers do not want to pay for non-US viewers, and that they need advertising pays for the bandwidth which is expensive.
 This is a false argument as well.
 There are many global brands that would gladly pay for a global audience.
 Just think of Microsoft, Pepsi, Coca Cola, and others.
 Instead of using the IP address to restrict users, they would tune and sell targeted advertisements.

 I originally wrote this article in 2004.
-I have made since then to make it more current.
+I have made changes since then to make it more current.
 Finally, just days after my 2011 update, Netflix "got it".
 Actually I'm convinced Netflix always got it, but Hollywood didn't.
 Finally, somehow Netflix either pressured or convinced Hollywood.
 On June 5, 2011 Netflix announced that it would expand to 43 new countries in Latin America and the Caribbean.
 Netflix was expected to expand, but it was expected to only expand to one or two countries.
 43 is a huge move.
 In this global age, for anything information related, anything short of global just is not acceptable.

 When a plague exists, you do not hold back the antidote because some users who would die otherwise might have some negative reactions.